lucax88x/PrimitiveObsession/README.md

 ### Pain points

-This might be tollerable as long as there there are just a very little number of primitive dependencies.
+This is tollerable as long as there there are just a very little number of primitive dependencies.<br />
 It starts stinking when it ends up with code like the following:

 ```csharp